Pentulz/backend/README.md

 ## Pentulz

-Pentulz is a penetration-testing orchestration backend built with FastAPI.
+Pentulz Backend is a penetration-testing orchestration API built with FastAPI.
 It manages scan jobs, agents, and parsing of tool outputs (e.g., Nmap, FFUF, Tshark) into a unified data model.
+It is the backbone of the communication between the Pentulz Frontend and the Pentulz Agent.

 Important links: